selsamman/proxily/README.md

 const txn = new Transaction ({TransactionOptions.TimePostioning: true});
 ```
-### Update Conflicts ###
+### Update Anomalies ###

-When you change the state outside the transaction these changes are visible within the transaction unless you have already updated a property in which case the transaction sees the updated property.
-It is up to you to ensure that conflicting changes do not cause a logical inconsistency in the state.
-It is therefore recommended that you ensure that overlapping parts of the state are not simultaneously updated inside and outside of the transaction.
+When you commit you override any changes made outside the transaction that are made during the timespan between creating the transaction and commiting.
+This applies, however, only to data (objects) that you reference in the transaction.
+Therefore we recommend that you ensure that overlapping parts of the state are not simultaneously updated inside and outside of the transaction.

+Proxily applies a very simple forking mechanism to transactions.
+* Proxily makes a copy of each object (using Object.create and Object.assign) as you reference it.
+This includes built-ins such as Array, Map, Set and Date.
+This copy becomes your new proxy during the course of the transaction.
+* When you commit it copies the data back to the original
+* When you rollback it copies the data from the original to the transaction copy

+While this works in most circumstances there are some anomalies to be aware of:
-Proxily applies a very simple update mechansim when you commit.
-It uses Object.assign to copying properties back to the original objects when you commit.
-Therefore it is possible under some circumstances that the changes stemming from the commit will be moot.
-For example if you update the address of a customer that you deleted outside the transaction, the customer will remain deleted even if you commit the changes to update the address.
+* Under some circumstances changes stemming from the commit will be moot.
+For example if you update the address of a customer that you deleted outside the transaction, the customer will remain deleted even if you commit the changes to update its address.
+* Since Proxily copes the entirety of an Array, Map, Set and Date objects, any element updated in a transaction will overwrite any other changes in that object made outside of the transaction.
+* Changes made outside the transaction are isolated from the transaction as long they occur after the data has been referenced in the transaction.
+This general works well since one usually creates the transaction in the course of the first render.
 # Design Goals

 ### Similarities to MobX